seriema/retro-cloud/README.md

 1. **The test environment:** A best-effort Docker image to represent a newly installed RetroPie installation, as there is no official Docker image for neither Raspbian (the RaspberryPi OS) nor RetroPie.
 It can run slimmed down as a user's RetroPie, or with some install scripts pre-run and with the source code available inside the container.
 1. **The install scripts:** Bash and PowerShell scripts that installs all the needed tools and applications to create and connect all Azure resources with the user's RetroPie.
     > Tip: Use `docker/start.sh` while working on the scripts for faster iteration, and `start.sh` to test run them from scratch.
 1. **The functionality:** Part of the install scripts, but focusing on the features available after installation.
-Such as ROM scraping.
+Such as ROM storage, and the containerized scraper.

 * Development
     * `docker/setup.sh` sets up environment variables for automation (same as used in CI) in a `.env` file in the root.
 Avoid the Azure login prompt by setting up a Service Principle account.